dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

       jet, far exceeds some maximal rate of sociocultural adaption, analogous to the propagation of vibrations in air molecules around the jet.
-What results is the emergence of convoluted dynamic in sociocultural evolution which are similar to transonic dynamics that emerge at the speed of sound.
+What results is the emergence of convoluted dynamics in sociocultural evolution which are similar to transonic dynamics that emerge at the speed of sound.

 ### [Hexagram 16: The Laplacian's Socioinformational Analogue, Not Simply "Enthusiasm"](#hexagram-16-the-laplacians-socioinformational-analogue)